 4. Local Event Marketing

-As a local business, it’s important that you build a network within the community, and events help you do that: “Local event such as street fairs, holiday markets, parades, art walks, outdoor concerts, and sidewalk sales can be a great place to meet members of your community and introduce them to your business offerings,” says Tabitha Naylor, owner of Tabitha Naylor marketing firm.
+As a local business, it’s important that you build a network within the community, and events help you do that: “Local events such as street fairs, holiday markets, parades, art walks, outdoor concerts, and sidewalk sales can be a great place to meet members of your community and introduce them to your business offerings,” says Tabitha Naylor, owner of Tabitha Naylor marketing firm.

 Most cities and towns, even small towns, host a variety of events throughout the year that you can sponsor or market yourself at with a booth.
 Call your town clerk’s office, or go to the official website to get a list of upcoming events.